 - Ixora – They attract lots of butterflies.
 They can be transplanted through runner cuttings.

 - Lantana – They are perennial shrubs and grow wildly.
 They can be grown easily from cuttings.
-If the main twig is tied to a stake and the branches been trimmed, it can be grown as a tree.
+If the main twig is tied to a stake and the branches are trimmed, it can be grown as a tree.

 - Chrysanthemum – The plant lasts a year and it’s a good companion plant.